 9 Dutch Seaman's Book

-As of March 19th, 2020 the validity of Dutch seaman's books which will expire before or on June 30th, 2021, are also granted an extended validity of 6 months (from date of expiry).
+As of March 19th 2020 the validity of Dutch seaman's books which will expire before June 19th 2020, are granted also an extended validity of 4 months (from date of expiry).

 10 Certificates of Proficiency (CoP) for ratings